Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 ## Adding study authorization for a user following a DACO approval

-When a user has been approved by the DACO for access to a study, a PCGL Admin (and eventually a DACO approver once that role is defined) can add authorization for that user by providing the following info via POST to the `\user\{pcgl_id}` endpoint.
+When a user has been approved by the DACO for access to a study, a PCGL Admin (and eventually a DACO approver once that role is defined) can add authorization for that user by providing the following info via POST to the `/user/{pcgl_id}` endpoint.

 ```
 {